Ali Khulqi Sharayri: Youth and Education

 In his early life, Ali assisted his father in agriculture and received his primary education in Irbid.
 Ali Khulqi's realised later that he needed to develop further and decided to travel to Damascus to enroll in the local military academy.
 After he had successfully completed his studies there, he graduated in 1895.
 He pursued his studies at the Turkish Military Academy, where he received an officer rank to join the Ottoman army.
 Later he became a Mirliva.

 Political life

 After the collapse of Ottoman Empire, Ali joined the Great Arab Revolt and later formed a local government in Ajloun in 1920 until Emir Abdullah I ibn al-Hussain ruled as Emir of Trans-Jordan in 1921.

 Ali Khulqi Alsharairi served in the first Jordanian government in 1921 as a Minister of Security and Order then as Minister of Education 1923-1924.

-Al-Sharayri Family
+Al-Sharayri clan

-Al Sharayri family is one of the prominent families of the city of Irbid, or the so-called the Pearls of Irbid, referring to those few families that have had their own water wells that time.
+Al Sharayri clan is one of the prominent families of the city of Irbid, or the so-called the Pearls of Irbid, referring to those few families that have had their own water wells that time.
 Al-Sharayri hails from the tribe of Bali, which has roots in Hijaz, what is now Saudi Arabia.

 Many of its members contributed greatly to their community in the early years of the Jordanian state such as: